apache/cordova-docs/docs/en/2.9.0rc1/guide/command-line/index.md

 The Windows Phone command-line tools support creating, building, and running new projects.
 Commands must be run from a cmd or powershell prompt.

+The WP8 repo now includes code for building both WP7 + WP8 apps.
+The repo has subfolders for each: wp7/ and wp8/

 ### Create a project

 Run the `create` command with the following parameters: